NOAA-ORR-ERD/PyGnome/py_gnome/documentation/tech_notes.rst

 Question from a user:
 ---------------------

 I am doing an experiment, in which the position of a drifting buoy (3000 kg) is predicted from a known initial position.

 The predicted position is found to be same for an object with different mass.
-That is :
+That is:
 ​
 I took only one splot (as one drifting buoy with 3000 kg) and drove it with ocean currents.
-Then i changed the mass as 1 kg and forced the model with currents, again i got the same position only.
+Then I changed the mass as 1 kg and forced the model with currents, again I got the same position only.

 Generally the mass of the object plays a role in drift.
 But in the above case, i got the same position even after changing the mass of the particle.

 Response:
 ---------